-[06-JUL-22] Our Telemetry-Compatible Webcams (TCWs) are an alternative to our Animal Cage Cameras (ACCs).
+[06-JAN-23] Telemetry-Compatible Webcams (TCWs) are an alternative to our Animal Cage Cameras (ACCs).
 Instead of buying the ACC from us, you buy a TCW on the consumer market.
 The TCW is any model of webcam that runs off true Power over Ethernet (PoE) and that we have tested with our telemetry system.
 Currently, there is only one such model, made by MiroSeven.
 Although the TCW is a fraction of the cost of an ACC, but the synchronization it provides is no better than a ±60 s, compared to the ACC's ±100 ms. The videos generated by the TCW are not compatible with the Videoarchiver's video navigation, so you must navigate through the video with a separate video viewer.

 We recommend an unshielded cable from the PoE switch to the ethernet feedthrough, then a shielded cable from the feedthrough to the cable provided by the camera.
 The shielded cable within the enclosure is necessary to minimise the transmission of noise by the ethernet signals, which can otherwise disturb reception of our telemetry signals.
 The unshielded cable from the Faraday enclosure wall to the PoE switch guarantees that there will be no ground loops created by the various webcam cables.
 If you use a shielded cable instead of an unshielded cable, it is unlikely you will experience any problems with ground loops, but it is possible.
 If you have only shielded cables, use them, and if you find the cameras are rebooting themselves, or stalling, every now and then, buy some unshielded cables and try them instead.

 Note: We provide the following software installation and setup notes for your convenience.
 If you have any trouble setting up your TCW, feel free to ask us for help, but we will most likely refer you to the manufacturer for customer support.